Oracle HTTP Server 2.1 PL/SQL Stored Procedures Long HTTP Request denial of service

 5.1 | $0-$5k | 0.00 |

 The weakness was shared 07/23/1997 as not defined posting (Bugtraq).
 The advisory is available at marc.theaimsgroup.com.
 This vulnerability was named CVE-1999-1068.
 The exploitation appears to be easy.
 The attack can be initiated remotely.
 No form of authentication is required for a successful exploitation.
 The technical details are unknown and an exploit is not available.
-This vulnerability is assigned to T1499 by the MITRE ATT&CK project.

 The vulnerability scanner Nessus provides a plugin with the ID 10171 (Oracle Webserver PL/SQL Stored Procedure GET Request DoS), which helps to determine the existence of the flaw in a target environment.
-It is assigned to the family Databases and running in the context remote.
+It is assigned to the family Databases and running in the context r.

 Upgrading eliminates this vulnerability.

-The vulnerability is also documented in the databases at X-Force (1812), Vulnerability Center (SBV-454) and Tenable (10171).
+The vulnerability is also documented in the databases at X-Force (1812), Tenable (10171), OSVDB (9413†) and Vulnerability Center (SBV-454†).
+Once again VulDB remains the best source for vulnerability data.

 Product